 Best for: wellness-focused couples who love history and boho vibes.

-Tulum holds Mexico’s official Pueblo Mágico designation, recognizing its blend of Mayan ruins, cenotes, and beach culture, according to A Passion and a Passport.
+Tulum holds Mexico’s official Pueblo Mágico designation, recognizing its blend of Mayan ruins, cenotes, and beach culture, as A Passion and a Passport notes.
 Gran Cenote earns a 4.2 out of 5 from over 4,300 TripAdvisor reviews, and swimming in a sacred sinkhole together is about as romantic as it gets.

 The beach strip is pricier and more touristy than the inland town.
 Budget-conscious couples can base themselves in town and taxi to the coast.